Cover of The Bullet Journal Method: Track Your Past, Order Your Present, Plan Your Future

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Bullet Journal Method: Track Your Past, Order Your Present, Plan Your Future:
+The most popular highlights from The Bullet Journal Method: Track Your Past, Order Your Present, Plan Your Future, saved by readers on Screvi.

 “Inevitably we find ourselves tackling too many things at the same time, spreading our focus so thin that nothing gets the attention it deserves.
 This is commonly referred to as "being busy."
 Being busy, however, is not the same thing as being productive.”